 In his first few years in Israel, Mr. Sharansky established the Zionist Forum to assist Soviet olim (immigrants) in their absorption in Israel.
 In the 1990's, he established the Yisrael B'Aliyah party in order to accelerate the integration of Russian Jews.
 He served in four successive Israeli governments, as Minister and Deputy Prime Minister.

 In 2018 he received the highest Israeli award – the Israel Prize for promoting Aliyah and the ingathering of the exiles.

 Mr. Sharansky is the recipient of the Congressional Medal of Honor in 1986 and the Presidential Medal of Freedom in 2006.
 He is the only living non-American citizen who is the recipient of these two highest American awards.

 From 2009-2018, Mr. Sharansky served as Chairman of the Executive of the Jewish Agency for Israel.
 The primary mission of the Jewish Agency is guaranteeing the future of the Jewish People by strengthening the connection of every Jew to the State of Israel and to the Jewish people.

-Mr. Sharansky is also the author of three books: Fear No Evil, The Case for Democracy and Defending Identity.
+Mr. Sharansky is also the author of four books: The Case for Democracy: The Power of Freedom to Overcome Tyranny & Terror, Defending Identity: Its Indispensable Role in Protecting Democracy, Fear No Evil and Never Alone: Prison, Politics, and My People.
 He remains a champion of the right of all people to live in freedom and believes that the advancement of human rights is critical to peace and security around the world.